JasonPollman/NoTpl/README.md

 - **useAbsolutePaths**:
   * Use absolute path when information is output to the console? *(default: false)*
 - **code**:
   * Used to render snippets rather than files.
-If code is true, Spry will render the string provided rather than try to load a file. *(default: false)*
+If code is true, NoTpl will render the string provided rather than try to load a file. *(default: false)*
 - **reporting**:
   * Level of console information output to the stdout.
 Takes an interger value. (default: 2)
   * Options: